Saint-Germain-en-Laye station

 Saint-Germain-en-Laye is the main railway station serving Saint-Germain-en-Laye, France.
-The station opened on 14 August 1847 with the opening of the ligne de Saint Germain (from Paris to Saint-Germain), an atmospheric railway.
+The station opened on 14 August 1847 with the opening of the Paris-St-Lazare–St-Germain-en-Laye railway, ligne de Saint Germain (from Paris to Saint-Germain), an atmospheric railway.
+It was the first railway line in the Île-de-France.
 Twelve years later, conventional locomotives replaced the atmospheric powered engines.
 The original station had a large veranda building above the terminating lines.